roman-avseenko/tf-eks/README.md

 	> Note: the minimum permissions needed for your IAM user or IAM role to create an EKS cluster are described [here](https://github.com/terraform-aws-modules/terraform-aws-eks/blob/master/docs/iam-permissions.md)
 3. Run Terraform

 		terraform init
 		terraform apply
 4. Update Kubernetes config

 		aws eks --region <region-code> update-kubeconfig --name <cluster_name>
 5. Run `autoscaler.sh`
-This script is used to install cluster autoscaler. `REGION` and `CLUSTER_NAME`  variables in script should match with `terraform.tfvars` file.
+	This script is used to install cluster autoscaler using [Helm](https://helm.sh). `REGION` and `CLUSTER_NAME`  variables in this script should match with your `terraform.tfvars` file.
 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements